DreamersGather/D14UIKit/README.md

 - [ ] Support interactive development and building of UI (e.g. dynamic creation via Python interpreter).
 - [ ] Complete the development documentation (feeling too lazy to do it 😂).
 - [ ] Provide high-performance geometric drawing interfaces to help render complex dynamic charts.
-- [ ] Introduce more modern UI appearances, such as advanced animations, blur, and shadows.
+- [ ] Introduce more modern UI concepts, such as advanced animations.
 - [ ] What's next? 🤔

 ## Contributing